Hindustan Socialist Republican Association

-Hindustan Socialist Republican Association (HSRA), previously known as the Hindustan Republican Army and Hindustan Republican Association (HRA), was an Indian revolutionary organisation founded by Ram Prasad Bismil, Ashfaqulla Khan, Sachindra Nath Bakshi, Sachindranath Sanyal and Jogesh Chandra Chatterjee.
-HRA's written constitution and published a manifesto titled The Revolutionary, were produced as evidence in the Kakori conspiracy case of 1925.
+Hindustan Socialist Republican Association (HSRA), previously known as the Hindustan Republican Army and Hindustan Republican Association (HRA), was a left-wing Indian revolutionary organization, founded by Sachindranath Sanyal.
+After changes in Bhagat Singh's ideology and the influence of the Russian Revolution, they held meetings in Feroz Shah Kotla Maidan and added the word socialist to their name.
+Ram Prasad Bismil, Ashfaqulla Khan, Sachindra Nath Bakshi, Sachindranath Sanyal and Jogesh Chandra Chatterjee were the leaders of the group at the time.
+HSRA's manifesto titled The Revolutionary and written constitution were produced as evidence in the Kakori conspiracy case of 1925.

 Origins

 Background

-The Non-cooperation movement of 1919 led to large-scale mobilization of the Indian population against the British Raj.
-Though intended as a Nonviolent resistance movement, it soon turned violent.
-After the Chauri Chaura incident, Mahatma Gandhi suspended the movement to prevent the escalation of violence.
+The non-cooperation movement of 1919 had led to a large-scale mobilization of the Indian population against the British Raj.
+Although intended as a non-violent resistance movement, due to heightened tensions, and a brutal response by the British police forces, it had soon become violent.
+After the Chauri Chaura incident, where several police officers were locked in a police station, which was subsequently set on fire by demonstrators, Mahatma Gandhi suspended the movement to prevent the escalation of violence.
 This disillusioned a section of nationalists who felt the suspension was premature and unwarranted.
+Ram Prasad Bismil and his group of youth strongly opposed Gandhi in the 37th session of the Indian National Congress, held in Gaya, Bihar.
 The political vacuum created by the suspension led to the formation of revolutionary movements by the more radical amongst those who sought to overthrow British Raj.

 Opposition of Gandhi in Gaya Congress

-In February 1921, some agitating farmers were killed in Chauri Chaura by the police.
+In February 1922, some agitating farmers were killed in Chauri Chaura by the police.
 Consequently, the police station of Chauri Chaura was attacked by the people and 22 policemen were burnt alive.

 Without ascertaining the facts behind this incident, Mahatma Gandhi, declared an immediate stop to the Non-cooperation movement (he himself had given a call for it) without consulting any executive committee member of the Congress.
 Ram Prasad Bismil and his group of youth strongly opposed Gandhi in the Gaya Congress of 1922.
 When Gandhi refused to rescind his decision, the Indian National Congress was divided into two groups – one liberal and the other for rebellion.
 In January 1923, the liberal group formed a new Swaraj Party under the joint leadership of Moti Lal Nehru and Chittaranjan Das, and the youth group formed a revolutionary party under the leadership of Bismil.